In this section

 - After your visit, we conduct a pre-screening of your business concept and evaluate your interview results.
 If you are successful, we will formally invite you to apply and submit your application and business plan.

-- Your application is then reviewed.
-If it is approved, we come up with a Business Performance Agreement.
-This is a two-year legal agreement between the applicant and the Government of the Northwest Territories, outlining the obligations you must fulfill in order to receive a nomination certificate.
+- Your application is then reviewed against the programs eligibility criteria outlines in the guidelines.
+If it is approved, we will enter into a Business Performance Agreement.
+The Business Performance Agreement is a two-year legal agreement between the applicant and the Government of the Northwest Territories, outlining the obligations you must fulfill in order to receive a nomination certificate

-After that, it’s over to you to develop and run your business!
+After that, you will be able to develop and run your new business!
 If successful, you are nominated for Canadian Permanent Residency.